MicrosoftDocs/cpp-docs.it-it/docs/standard-library/reverse-iterator-class.md

 ### <a name="parameters"></a>Parametri

-`Off` Offset da aggiungere all'iteratore inverso.
+*Disattivare* offset da aggiungere all'iteratore inverso.

 ### <a name="return-value"></a>Valore restituito